The Arc of Tennessee ®

 Voting is both a right and a responsibility:

 A RIGHT: As a citizen in the United States who is over 18 years old, you have the right to vote.
 When you vote you help elect the people who make the laws that affect your life.

 Kindred Stories is a joint project between Vanderbilt Kennedy Center and The Arc Tennessee that shares individual and family stories on topics of importance.
 These collections of stories that are shared with state and federal elected officials can be read HERE.
-To download the latest issue "The Right to Communicate" click HERE.
+To download the latest issue "Civic Engagement" click HERE.

 Disability Policy Alliance